"A sound soul dwells within a sound mind and a sound body."

 Maka Albarn and her scythe, Soul Eater (just call him Soul).
 She's a raging workaholic, he's a slacker, but they make a great team.
 They almost made Soul into a Death Scythe at the beginning of the series, but failed on a technicality and have to start over.

-Warning: The following tropes are from both the anime and the manga.
+Warning: The following tropes are from the anime and manga.
 Be VERY careful with spoiler text.

 open/close all folders